CQCL/hugr/specification/hugr.md

   - **Conditional node:** TODO

-  - **hierarchy**: A rooted tree whose nodes are all nodes of the HUGR, rooted at the module node.
+  - **hierarchy**: A tree whose nodes comprise all nodes of the HUGR, rooted at the HUGR's root node.

   - **hierarchy edge**: An edge in the hierarchy tree.
 The edge is considered to be directed, with the source node the parent of the target node.

   - **input node**: The distinguished node of a DSG representing the point where data processing begins.